 Using mind maps to organize ideas is the key to unlock the brain’s potential because it truly is a mirror-like image of the brain.

 The non-linear approach gives way to both the left and right hemispheres which, in return, gives way for the creative and analytical to merge into an innovative idea.

 3. Brainstorming Sessions

 It looks easy to organize an idea, but you will need a brainstorming session if you do not have one in the first place.
 Mind maps also come in handy for this because they unleash the creative inspiration that is more than welcomed during brainstorming sessions.

-Mind mapping and brainstorming are the perfect match for several reasons:
+Mind mapping and brainstorming are the perfect matches for several reasons:

 - Mind maps are dynamic and can follow up the fast-changing tempo of a brainstorming session;

 - All potential interrelationships between certain ideas can be seen more vividly;